Use Round Corners in Adobe Illustrator CS6

 You're watching VisiHow.
 In this tutorial, we are going to show you how to apply "Round Corners" to a shape in Adobe Illustrator CS6 in Windows 7.

-- 12Then, we click "OK" to apply the changes.We will see that the corners will be rounded.
+- 12We will see that the corners will be rounded.
 The higher the radius number is, the more dramatic the "Round Corners" effect is.
 This is a very useful tool if we are creating a frame or even a poster with different boxes and borders.
 Sometimes, an image looks more professional with even slightly rounded corners.
 "Round Corners" can be also very useful when die cutting after printing the document.
-"Round Corners" can have a nice effect on business cards, leaflets, and so on.Advertisement
+"Round Corners" can have a nice effect on business cards, leaflets, and so on.Then, we click "OK" to apply the changes.Advertisement

 Thank you for choosing VisiHow!
 This tutorial has shown you how to apply rounded corners to a shape in Adobe Illustrator CS6 in Windows 7.
 If you have any questions or queries regarding this tutorial or the application used, please add them to the section below.
 We'll do our best to respond to you.